sasadangelo/docker-tutorials/postgresql-cluster-volume/README.md

 Steps 5 are similar to 4.

 ## Test the failover

+In order to test the cluster is working after failover you can create a table for mydb database and verify it is replicated on other slaves.
+The test assume you already created the mydb database the first time you created the cluster.

 ```
 psql -h localhost -p 5433 -U postgres -d mydb